barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 **Code**
 ------

 Because I wanted to use a Word2Vec embedding for the words, we have to first create a mapping from the word to the corresponding index from the word to vector model.
-The following functions translate between the word2vec embedding index and the word itself
+The following functions load the word2vec mode and translate between the word2vec embedding index and the word itself.

 *Word2Vec-related Functions*